simplexspatial/osm4scala/README.md

 ## Performance
 The performance of the first version looks really good.

-To have more representative permormance metrics, all examples are using only one thread.
+To have more representative permormance metrics, all metrics in this section are using only one thread.

 For example, it expends only **32 seconds to iterate over near of 70 millions** of elements that compose Spain.
 Below the result of few executions of the [Primitives Counter Example](examples/counter/src/main/scala/com/acervera/osm4scala/examples/counter/Counter.scala) available in the code.